Asian shares edge up slightly after taking cues from strong U.S. data

 Asian shares were a tad firmer on Thursday, taking their cues from strong U.S. data although holiday-thinned trade and uncertainty about the impact of recent hurricanes on the U.S. economy are likely to keep investors cautious.

-MSCI's broadest index of Asia-Pacific shares outside Japan was almost flat while Japan's Nikkei ticked up 0.1 per cent.
+Japan's Nikkei was almost flat while Australian shares ticked up 0.2 per cent.

-In Asia on Thursday, trade is expected to remain subdued with China, Hong Kong and South Korea closed for public holidays and analysts cautioning against reading too much into index moves.
+MSCI's broadest index of Asia-Pacific shares outside Japan was almost flat with Hong Kong and South Korea, as well as mainland China, closed for public holidays.

-Wall Street's three major stock indexes rallied to fresh highs on Wednesday as did MSCI's all-country world stock index .
+Wall Street's three major stock indexes hit fresh highs on Wednesday as did MSCI's all-country world stock index .

 The Institute for Supply Management's index of non-manufacturing activity rose to 59.8 in September, its highest reading since August 2005, pointing to the resilience of the vast U.S. services sector despite disruption from two powerful hurricanes.